12 Costs of Maintaining Legacy Systems & Why They Keep Growing

 What goes into this cost:

 This category is made up of what you spend on uptime monitoring, downtime notifications, and staff or contractor hours to get the system back up again.
-But downtime also cause increases in other costs on this list, such as lost opportunity from new customers, higher churn, and increased customer support tickets.
+But downtime also causes increases in other costs on this list, such as lost opportunity from new customers, higher churn, increased customer support tickets, and incident resolution efforts tied to unstable legacy software.

 7. Customer support costs